-The School Readiness Team is composed of program administrators, center managers, family service workers, and teaching staff.
+The School Readiness Team is composed of program administrators, retired and current public school teachers, assistant superintendents, principals, community partners, center managers, family service workers, and teaching staff.
 The School Readiness Team meets on a quarterly basis to review program goals, provide valuable input, and ensure that federal mandates and best practices are met.
-There were also several parents, community partners, retired educators, as well as current local educational agency representatives from several of the counties within the service area that serve also on the team.
+There were several parents, community partners, retired educators, as well as current local educational agency representatives from several of the counties within the service area that serve also on the team.
 The Policy Council and Board reviews and assists in the project.
 The team works together to develop School Readiness goals and a plan that will meet Federal regulations and Best Practices.

-Each school year the School Readiness team collects data from the Brigance, CLASS, Teaching Strategies Gold, and The Pyramid Infant-Toddler Observation Scale.
-The information was aggregated and analyzed for the 2015-16 school year.
-The administrative team reviews the information and used it to determine a plan of action for the following school year.
-There was a significant increase in development across all areas with the exception of the math and literacy.
-Those scores were still low in comparison to expected developmental levels.
+Each school year the School Readiness Team collects data from the Brigance, CLASS, Teaching Strategies Gold, and The Pyramid Infant-Toddler Observation Scale.
+The information was aggregated and analyzed for the 2016-17 school year.
+The administrative team reviewed the information and used it to determine a plan of action for the following school year.
+There was a significant increase in development across all areas with the exception of literacy.
+Literacy scores were still low in comparison to expected developmental levels.
+There was a significant increase in math development.